Paul Doran-Jones

-Paul Doran-Jones (born 2 May 1985) is an English retired rugby union player.
+Paul Doran-Jones (born 2 May 1985) is an Irish born English retired rugby union player.
 He most recently played in the English Premiership for Wasps.
 He played as a prop.

 Club career

 Capable of playing both sides of the scrum, Doran-Jones' career started at Lansdowne in Dublin whilst he was at university in the city.

 He had a spell with King Country in New Zealand and four seasons with Leinster from 2003 to 2007.
 He then joined London Welsh, representing them during the 2007–08 season and 2008–09 season.
 He was also a part of the London Wasps side in their Guinness A League triumph in 2008.

 Doran-Jones joined Gloucester Rugby for the 2009–10 season.

-But, after two seasons at the club it was announced that he will join Northampton Saints at the end of the 2010–11 season.
+But, after two seasons at the club, it was announced that he will join Northampton Saints at the end of the 2010–11 season.

-On 29 January 2013, he left Northampton Saints to join Harlequins on a two-year contract from the 2013-14 season.
+On 29 January 2013, he left Northampton Saints to join Harlequins on a two-year contract from the 2013–14 season.

-On 28 January 2015, it was announced that Doran Jones would rejoin Gloucester Rugby for the 2015-16 season.
-On 19 June 2017, Doran-Jones announced his return to Premiership rivals Wasps from the 2017-18 season.
+On 28 January 2015, it was announced that Doran Jones would rejoin Gloucester Rugby for the 2015–16 season.
+On 19 June 2017, Doran-Jones announced his return to Premiership rivals Wasps from the 2017–18 season.